Zannick/logic-graph/games/README.md

     *   **jumps**: If the component has a movement, you can make it take additional jumps.
 This might not add any additional time.
     *   **jumps_down**: If the component has a movement, you can make it take additional jumps down.
 This adds a fixed amount of time based on the movement's `jumps_down` time.

+> [!TIP]
+> **Penalties** are a hugely useful way to cut down on graph complexity by merging edges or locations together.
+A good shorthand rule of when to combine is: when the player has functionally no choice (either literally can only use one option or one is strictly better than the others).
+You can combine two edges (local connections or exits), two locations, or two actions as long as all of these match when appropriate:
+> * They have the same destination (or both are locations with no destinations)
+> * If locations, they have the same **canon location** including the same item
+> * They have the same cost, or use **exit movements** with the same cost type that the player has functionally no choice between (i.e. faster must be cheaper or equal)
+> * If actions, the player has functionally no choice between their effects (they can be different effects, but the **do** rule has to be updated to figure out which to perform)

 See the full list of attributes for each component in its own section.

 ## Folder organization